On this public parcel of land with water rights — in the City of Roseville, California — industrial development would jeopardize Quality of Life

 Roseville City Manager

-City Manager signed Exclusive Right to Negotiate Agreement (ERNA) with Panattoni >> City of Roseville Resolution No. 20-443 On 11/18/2020 City Council adopted a resolution authorizing the City Manager to execute the Exclusive Right to Negotiate Agreement (ERNA) with PDC Sacramento LPIV, LLC for purchase of the farmland at 6328…
+The Roseville City Council adopted Resolution No. 20-443 authorizing the City Manager to execute an Exclusive Right to Negotiate Agreement with PDC Sacramento LPIV, LLC for the possible purchase and development of the City-owned property at 6382 Phillip Road.

 2021 March 3